Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

-In high dimensions the surgery sequence is exact regardless of fundamental group and applies in both the smooth and the topological settings~\cites{Browder,Novikov,Sullivan,wall-surgery-book,KS}.
-That the sequence is exact for topological 4-manifolds with good fundamental group was shown by Freedman and Quinn in~\cite{FQ}*{Theorem~11.3A}.
-The sphere embedding theorem is a key ingredient -- as in our proof sketch for \cref{thm:alex-poly-one}, once we have a degree one normal map $V\to X$ from a 4-manifold inducing an isomorphism on fundamental groups and with hyperbolic intersection form on the surgery kernel (i.e.~such that the image in $L_4(\Z[\pi_1(X)])$ under $\sigma$ is trivial), one uses the sphere embedding theorem to realises a half-basis of the surgery kernel by pairwise disjoint, locally flat embedded spheres, and then performs surgery.
+In dimensions $\geq 5$ the surgery sequence is exact regardless of fundamental group and applies in both the smooth and the topological settings~\cite{Browder,Novikov,Sullivan,wall-surgery-book,KS}.
+That the sequence is exact for topological $4$-manifolds with good fundamental group was shown by Freedman and Quinn in~\cite[{Theorem~11.3A}]{FQ} (see also~\cite{Powell-Ray-Teichner:2018-1}).
+The sphere embedding theorem is a key ingredient -- as in our proof sketch for Theorem B, once we have a degree one normal map $V\to X$ from a $4$-manifold inducing an isomorphism on fundamental groups and with hyperbolic intersection form on the surgery kernel (i.e.~such that the image in $L_4(\Z[\pi_1(X)])$ under $\sigma$ is trivial), one uses the sphere embedding theorem to realises a half-basis of the surgery kernel by pairwise disjoint, locally flat embedded spheres, equipped with geometrically dual generically immersed spheres, and then performs surgery.
 The result is an element of $\calS(X)$.
-The surgery sequence for smooth 4-manifolds is not exact even for trivial fundamental groups, by work of Donaldson~\cite{donaldson-1983}.
+The surgery sequence for smooth $4$-manifolds is not exact even for trivial fundamental groups, by work of Donaldson~\cite{donaldson-1983}.

-There is also a version of the surgery exact sequence for compact 4-manifolds with nonempty boundary.
-This is what we could have used in the previous subsection: the target 4-manifold would have been $X=S^1\times D^3$ with $\pi_1(X)\cong \Z$, the spin null bordism $V$ provides an element of $\calN(X)$, the modified spin null bordism $V'$ is an element of $\calN(X)$ with trivial surgery obstruction, and using the exactness of the surgery sequence, we would have produced the final 4-manifold $W$ with a homotopy equivalence to $X$, namely an element of $\calS(X)$.
+There is also a version of the surgery exact sequence for compact $4$-manifolds with nonempty boundary.
+This is what we could have used in the previous subsection: the target $4$-manifold would have been $X=S^1\times D^3$ with $\pi_1(X)\cong \Z$, the spin null bordism $V$ provides an element of $\calN(X)$, the modified spin null bordism $V'$ is an element of $\calN(X)$ with trivial surgery obstruction, and using the exactness of the surgery sequence, we would have produced the final $4$-manifold $W$ with a homotopy equivalence to $X$, namely an element of $\calS(X)$.